Liam-W-Smith/Liam-W-Smith.github.io/index.md

 My research advisor and I wrote [this report on our work](RPr-Spielman-2020-report.pdf), which we will present at the American Association of Geographers Annual Meeting in April 2024.

 ## Mathematics

 At Middlebury, all mathematics majors are required to write a capstone thesis on a topic of interest.
 I chose to investigate two applications of spectral graph theory, applying my knowledge of linear algebra to graph theoretic problems.
 My senior thesis is [available here](thesis.pdf).

+## Remote Sensing

+In my remote sensing class, we practiced the fundamentals of image processing in Google Earth Engine, learned more advanced topics like clustering and classification, and touched on other topics like drone imagery acquisition and image processing in ArcGIS Pro.
+If you're interested in seeing my remote sensing work, please visit the website we built for this class by [clicking here](https://sites.middlebury.edu/lwsmithremotesensing/).

 ## Open Source GIS